SharePoint/sp-dev-docs/docs/apis/export-amr-api.md

 ### I'm seeing throttling messages

 To ensure good user experiences for all Microsoft 365 customers, SharePoint uses throttling to protect the SharePoint infrastructure.
 Avoid getting throttled by following [throttling guidance](https://aka.ms/spo429).

+### Tenant-to-Tenant migrations

+AMR isn't intended for scenario where contents from a SharePoint tenant are moved to another.
+This type of migration requires the use of many resource-heavy read options.
+The long processing time of these read options slows down the overall migration significantly.

+Microsoft provides no performance guarantee in this scenario.
+Use Graph or CSOM as needed.